“So … why do you want to write about me?” my then eighty-year-old father asked me over a dozen years ago when I began to interview him for a book.

 To read more of the real life characters in the novel, visit my blog, www.celestejleon.blogspot.com.
 I will also post about the history of Puerto Rico and its rich culture.
 Through writing prompts and suggestions, you can tell your own story, or interview a friend, mentor, parent or grandparent.

-It took me nearly ten years and a dozen rewrites to complete my novel, inspired by the story of my father’s life.
+It took me nearly ten years and hundreds of rewrites to complete my novel, inspired by the story of my father’s life.
 Luck is Just the Beginning, has been brought to fruition.
 A beautiful tale.
 A dream come true for me, too.